-Permits have been issued for the construction of a multi-family building at 4146 Parkside Avenue in the neighborhood of Parkside, West Philadelphia.
-The building will rise five stories tall with 28 residential units.
-In total, the new structure will hold 26,960 square feet of space and cost an estimated $4 million to build.
+Permits have been issued for the construction of a 15-unit multi-family building at 1103 South 47th Street in Squirrel Hill, West Philadelphia.
+Designed by Designblendz, the building will rise four stories tall.
+A commercial space will be located on the ground floor and a roof deck will be included at the top of the structure.
+In total, the building will hold 20,771 square feet of space and cost an estimated $2.6 million to build.